appsfactory/jlibpd/README.md

 get all the boilerplate in place.

 ## Building
-*Note: This is only tested under Ubuntu Linux 11.04*
+*Note: This is only tested under Ubuntu 11.04*
+This project requires that you have [Cibyl](https://github.com/SimonKagstrom/cibyl) set up on your system already

 Download a pre-compiled uClibc development system: